 Greetings from New York City hurricane evacuation zone B!

-For now, I’m safely hunkered down with a friend just a couple of miles away in the Park Slope section of Brooklyn.
-I'm thinking we have enough pumpkin donut holes and apple cider in ride out this blustery Frankennor'pocalypse or whatever the hell Sandy is.
+For now, I’m safely hunkered down just a couple of miles away in the Park Slope section of Brooklyn.
+I'm thinking we have enough pumpkin donut holes and apple cider in ride out this blustery Frankennor'pocalypse.
 Also, we have the "Evil Dead" on DVD (still have to celebrate Halloween somehow, right?).

 Update 10/29 7:00: All the pumpkin donut holes have been, sadly, consumed.